 OMS: The mastermind behind your logistics and transport operations

-Whether your business is BtoB or BtoC, you know that production – which is increasingly globalized – and commerce – which is increasingly multi-channel – have drastically evolved in recent years This has resulted in a need for major transformations and digitalisation in the supply chain.
+Whether your business is B2B or B2C, you know that production – which is increasingly globalised – and commerce – which is increasingly multi-channel – have drastically evolved in recent years This has resulted in a need for major transformations and digitalisation in the supply chain.

 Whether you have one or more warehouses or produce or buy your products all over the world, you probably manage national, last mile and international transport.
 You likely have multiple products, perhaps of very different sizes and weights, perhaps even with cold chains to manage.
 Despite the supply chain’s importance, you are probably working with limited resources and are expected to manage everything masterfully, lowering costs and improving team performance, regardless of the context: wars, viruses, rising fuel and transport costs, raw material shortages, etc.

 Mission impossible?
 On paper certainly, but in reality, your company’s Information System must evolve to help you support this new strategic framework.

 You may already have a warehouse management system (WMS) and/or a carrier management system (TMS).
 However, are you sure you are making the right choices in terms of organisation, carriers and warehouses when it comes to serving customer orders where all the items are not available in the same stock point?

 With an OMS optimise your customer order operational processes

 An Order Management System (OMS) is a SaaS solution for multi-site and/or multi-channel companies that optimises customer order management throughout the entire logistics network.